kicchu123/Air-Quality-Index-using-Python/README.md

-Here is a **clean, professional, and beginner-friendly README.md** for your AQI Calculator project.
-You can copy-paste directly into GitHub.

----

 # 🌫️ Air Quality Index (AQI) Calculator

 A simple Python program that calculates the **Air Quality Index (AQI)** based on **PM2.5** and **PM10** pollutant concentrations (24-hour average).